enobrev/home-assistant-config/notes/Darkness.md

 Originally Posted on [Reddit](https://www.reddit.com/r/homeautomation/comments/67680g/is_it_possible_to_save_alias_triggers_in_home/dgob0tc/) and the [HA Forums](https://community.home-assistant.io/t/is-it-possible-to-save-alias-triggers/16285/4)

 I have a sensor for tracking the sun angle.
 This was directly from the docs [somewhere](https://home-assistant.io/components/sensor.template/#sun-angle).
 I found it useful for getting the elevation as a float.
-I also have a sensor that takes a couple other sensors (sun angle, dark sky cloudiness, dark sky precipitation intensity) and generates a “darkness percentage”.
+I also have a sensor that takes a couple other sensors (sun angle, dark sky cloudiness, dark sky precipitation probability) and generates a “darkness percentage”.

 A cloudy afternoon would be about a 30%.
 Midnight, Overcast, and Raining is 100%.
 Sunny Day, Clear Sky is 0.